SAUQU/TestOne/README.md

 14. In which case you would use a Linear layout and a Relative layout?

-I would use linear layout for
+I would use linear layout when you want to aling the element vertically or horizontally

-I would use relative layout for
+I would use relative layout when you want to have the elemnts on the side so left, right,center, middle, ect.

 15. How would you load an image in an ImageView from xml and programmatically?

 16. List all the states in an activity lifecycle.